Tesla Model 3 Production On Schedule, Deliveries Likely To Begin On Time

 Like it or not, Tesla is steadily changing the electric vehicle landscape, and while reports continue to emerge stating that the upstart automobile firm is set for failure, the carmaker appears determined to meet the goals it has set with regards to the production of the Model 3, the company’s most important vehicle to date.
 The Tesla Model 3 is the carmaker’s first mass-market EV, in the way that it is targeting a far wider niche than the company’s other, higher-end vehicles, the Model S and the Model X.

-When Tesla unveiled the Model 3 last year, CEO Elon Musk stated that the production of the highly anticipated car is set for the middle of 2017, with deliveries starting before the end of the year.
+When Tesla unveiled the Model 3 last year, CEO Elon Musk stated that the production of the highly-anticipated car is set for the middle of 2017, with deliveries starting before the end of the year.
 During that time, the Model 3’s production goal appeared to be a little bit far-fetched, considering that Tesla is known to miss its production goals by a wide margin.
 If a recent earnings report from the EV maker is any indication, however, it appears that Model 3 production is progressing as scheduled, according to a BGR report.

 Sightings of the Model 3 from Tesla fans seem to indicate that the car is nearing its final testing phase as well.
 Over the past few months, Model 3 vehicles were spotted on the road, with Tesla fans spotting white, blue and black-colored variants of the EV.
 Recently, an Instagram user spotted a red Model 3 in the wild, and from what could be determined so far, the EV is practically ready for mass production.